-From Anna on June 11th, 2008 in Green Remodeling
+From Dean Dowd on June 11, 2008 in Green Remodeling

 Remember the days when your parents would pound on the bathroom door and tell you that a 45-minute shower was more than enough?
 Like many of the concepts our parents tried so desperately to get us to understand, conserving water has always been a concern.
 In their day, it was more the water bill that they were concerned about.
 Today, that is still a consideration, but the overall conservation of our resources is even more important.
 If you are planning a renovation within your home, here are a few areas where you can install some water-saving techniques.